 SAP S/4HANA Fiori Transactional App Deployment (MAD)

 The guide for activating Fiori apps.
-As S/4HANA 1610 already has over 500 Fiori apps, we want to do en masse per business role as explained in Leading S/4HANA UX – Role-Based for App Discovery and Activation
+As S/4HANA 1610 already has over 500 Fiori apps, and in S/4HANA 1709 there are over 950 apps, we want to do en masse per business role as explained in Leading S/4HANA UX – Role-Based for App Discovery and Activation

 SAP S/4HANA Fiori Other App Type Deployment (MAL)